jugglinmike/command-the-command-line/src/material/networking/exercise/index.md

    directory but using the same port number?
 Why or why not?

 3. Stop any server jobs you have running (recall the `jobs` command from :chapter:process-mgmt-1:).
+Run a new server on port `80`.
 Can you configure your system such that the command `curl commander.local` returns the contents of `/var/www/my-site/index.html`?